openjdk/guide/src/guide/jbs-jdk-bug-system.md

 Most resolutions are used to close an issue so that it ends up being [Closed]{.jbs-value} directly, but resolutions that indicates that a change has been integrated into a Project repository must go through the [Resolved]{.jbs-value} state.
 An issue in [Resolved]{.jbs-value} state needs to go through [verification](#verifying-an-issue) to end up as [Closed]{.jbs-value}.
 For the JDK project in almost all cases the bots will transition the issue to [Resolved]{.jbs-value}/[Fixed]{.jbs-value} when the changeset is integrated to the repository.

 The [Fix Version/s]{.jbs-field} field should indicate when an issue was fixed.
 The most common value for this field is a JDK version number.
-There are some special values available for this field in JBS, these should only be used is special cases as outlined in this Guide.
+There are some special values available for this field in JBS, these should only be used for special cases as outlined in this Guide.

 ::: {.note}
 **Note:** An issue should never be closed if it has open sub-tasks.